nhsx/Mental-Health/22/index.md

 It went really well and we had great feedback from those who attended.
 We have set up a shared  [Slack Channel](https://join.slack.com/t/cypmentalhealthtrusts/shared_invite/zt-cn9rp7eb-pyRii_teH6PE5WXkuzXaGg) for all trusts working on Children and Young People’s Mental Health services to collaborate.
 Please feel free to join this if you are currently delivering an NHS mental health service for children and young people.

-Here are [our slides](https://docs.google.com/presentation/d/1dH4jKU_3FIa6unZnLhy2SM894Useo9dEji5vqAXFDpA/edit#slide=id.g7f07a3b0fc_1_288) from the day too.
+Here are [our slides](https://docs.google.com/presentation/d/1dH4jKU_3FIa6unZnLhy2SM894Useo9dEji5vqAXFDpA/edit#slide=id.g7f07a3b0fc_1_288)from the day too.

 ## Stream 3 update